TableCo/react-native-sdk/README.md

     ```

     Your SDK API key can be found in the Organization Settings section of your Workspace.

+1. Register the `TableScreen` component with your navigator of choice

+    For example, with a Stack Navigator your code mile look like so:

+    ```javascript
+    const MainStack = createStackNavigator(
+       {
+           Welcome: Welcome,

+           // Ensure that the TableScreen is added to your navigator so that you can reference it later
+           TableScreen: TableScreen
+       },

+       {
+           initialRouteName: 'Welcome',
+           defaultNavigationOptions: {},
+       },
+   )
+    ```

     You'll need to call either `TableSDK.registerUnidentifiedUser()` or `TableSDK.registerWithDetail()` before calling methods that require user information such as `TableSDK.showConversationList()`.

 # Usage

 ### Register a Logged In user

 ```javascript
 var tableParams = {
     email: 'app-user@gmail.com',